 Recent research has studied PRF in different settings. \citet{lin2019simplest} considered document ranking as a binary classification problem, combining PRF with text classification by introducing positive and negative pseudo labels.
-The positive pseudo labels are obtained from the top-$k$ documents, while the negative labels from the bottom-$n$ documents.
-The final score is a linear interpolation of the classifier score and the retriever score. \citet{li2018nprf} proposed a neural PRF framework, which was further extended by~\citet{wang2020end}, that utilises a feed forward neural network to determine the target document's relevance score by aggregating the target query and the target feedback relevance scores.
-These proposed models, however, have achieved marginal improvements over the BM25 baseline.
-The efficiency (run time) of the proposed models have not been reported and thus it is difficult to establish whether these marginal improvements in effectiveness may be at the cost of efficiency.
+The positive pseudo labels are obtained from the top-$k$ documents, while the negative labels are from the bottom-$n$ documents.
+The final score is a linear interpolation of the classifier and retriever scores. \citet{li2018nprf} proposed a neural PRF framework, which was further extended by~\citet{wang2020end}, that utilises a feed-forward neural network to determine the target document's relevance score by aggregating the target query and the target feedback relevance scores.
+However, these proposed models have achieved marginal improvements over the BM25 baseline.
+Furthermore, the efficiency (run time) of the proposed models have not been reported, and thus it is difficult to establish whether these marginal improvements in effectiveness may be at the cost of efficiency.